Interviewing in Action

 Consequently, we find it hard to write powerfully persuasive resumes.
 Take these client stories, for example.
 Two very qualified people – but they couldn’t remember key accomplishments and put them down on paper.
 Thanks to the skills learned from my journalist father, I quickly uncovered their accomplishments and wrote powerfully persuasive resumes that quickly triggered interviews for the jobs they wanted.

 This young lady was a marketing graduate who wanted a position in high-end hotel marketing or public relations.
-She was very worried about her situation because she had no experience in either of her desired fields; her only work experience was a couple of part-time jobs.
+She was very worried about her situation because she had no experience in either of her desired fields; her only work experience was a couple of part-time summer jobs.
 But as I talked with her, I quickly realized that she’d forgotten some crucial details.
 The key part of the conversation went like this:

 “Did you ever organize or help organize any events?”